themlstudent/MasteringDataStructure/README.md

 Time and space complexity depends on lots of things like hardware, operating system, processors, etc. However, we don't consider any of these factors while analyzing the algorithm.
 We will only consider the execution time of an algorithm.

 Order of growth is how the time of execution depends on the length of the input.
-In the above example, we can clearly see that the time of execution is linearly depends on the length of the array.
 Order of growth will help us to compute the running time with ease.
 We will ignore the lower order terms, since the lower order terms are relatively insignificant for large input.
 We use different notation to describe limiting behavior of a function.